Thursday, February 20, 2020

 Fremont County, Wyoming in 1904.
 John Bradford Branney Collection.

 The provenance of a prehistoric artifact is just as important as the artifact itself, maybe more so.
 A prehistoric artifact without the detailed information about its discovery is just a pretty rock.
 A pretty rock might bring good money at a collectors’ auction, but without the who, what, when, where, and how; it means very little from a historical perspective.
-I believe that as a collector, I am responsibile for documenting my prehistoric artifacts and fossils to the best of my ability.
-Every artifact in my collection is cataloged with as much detail as I have as to material type, artifact type, county, state, my site description, section, township, range, finder, length, and width.
+I believe that as a collector, I am responsible for documenting my prehistoric artifacts and fossils to the best of my ability.
+Every artifact in my collection is cataloged with as much detail as I have, such as material type, artifact type, county, state, my site description, section, township, range, finder, length, width, and in many cases, GPS coordinates.

-I started cataloging my finds on index cards when I was a very young pup in Wyoming and I have done so for the thousands of artifacts I have found or acquired in the past fifty years.
-I learned at an early age that memory is never a substitute for ink.
-When I became a middle-aged dog, I transferred all the information from the hundreds of index cards I had to an Access database where I now have the entire collection doumented.
-Wherever my complete collection ends up (which I am currently in the process of deciding), the database and index cards and all other relevant information goes with it.
+I started cataloging my finds on index cards when I was a very young pup in Wyoming and I have done so for the thousands of artifacts I have found or acquired in the past sixty years.
+I learned at an early age that memory was never a good substitute for ink.
+When I became a middle-aged dog, I transferred all the information from the hundreds of index cards I had accumulated to a database file where I the entire collection is now documented.
+Wherever my complete collection ends up, the database and my journals go with it.
 The next curator of my collection will have every known detail for every artifact in my collection.
 Documentation is the only true scientific and historical value to any prehistoric artifact collection.

-Figure Three - Side B of four-inch-long ultrathin knife form surface found on private land
+Figure Three - Side B of a four-inch-long ultrathin knife form surface found on private land

 in Fremont County, Wyoming in 1904.
 John Bradford Branney Collection.

 As an example, I acquired this four-inch-long paleo ultrathin knife form for my collection (figures one through three).
-I purchased it because its provenance indicated that it came from an area where I was interested.
-This ultrathin knife form came with a specific and precise handwritten provenance and I want to preserve the artifact history for eternity.
-Many times I have seen beautiful artifacts but they lack good information as to the artifacts' provenance.
+I was interested in this artifact because its provenance was more than complete and the artifact was found in an area of interest.
+The ultrathin knife form came with a specific and precise handwritten provenance and it is up to me to ensure the artifact and its history remain intact beyond my mortal life.
+Many times I have seen beautiful artifacts without accurate and complete provenances.

-The finder of this ultrathin knife form (name withheld) surface found this artifact in 1904 in Fremont County, Wyoming.
-It impressed me that after 116 years this artifact still had its original provenance.
-The knife form's provenance is so clear and concise that today I could walk right up to the discovery location 116 years later.
-Someday, I might just do that.
+The finder of this ultrathin knife form surface found this artifact in 1904 in Fremont County, Wyoming.
+It impressed me that after a hundred or so years this artifact had its original provenance documented.
+The knife form's provenance is so clear and concise that today I could walk right up to the discovery location 121 years later.
+Someday, I just might do that.

 The artifact is aesthetically beautiful, don’t you think?
-The true value of this artifact is its provenance.
-It is up to me to pass on its provenance to the artifact's next curator.
+But its true value is within its provenance.
+It is up to me to pass along the information to the artifact's next curator.

 My latest book SAND and SAGE - CLICK LINK to ORDER